Dealing With Debt

 - Check to make sure your credit card company has not added a service you don’t want (like loss protection or credit insurance).

 - Make your payments on time.
 If your payment is late you will be charged a late fee.
 Many cards raise the interest rate if the payment is not on time.

-- Avoid special services and programs the credit card companies offers.
+- Avoid special services and programs offered by the credit card companies.
 These are things like credit card fraud or loss protection and life insurance.
 Most of these services are a bad deal.
 They are usually expensive and not necessary.